Michael Lerner (actor): Career

 Lerner made his first television appearance at the age of 13, as a "quiz kid" on a television program hosted by a local sportscaster.
 He played Willy Loman in a production of Death of a Salesman at Brooklyn College, where Joel Zwick was a classmate.
 The experience convinced him that he wanted to be an actor, rather than an English professor.
 He also appeared as Sir Toby Belch in a production of Twelfth Night directed by David Mamet in Greenwich Village; William H. Macy was also in that production.
 After graduating from Brooklyn College, where he studied acting, he received a scholarship to the University of California, Berkeley, where he earned a master's degree in English drama.
-Although his then-wife still thought he should become an English professor, Lerner still wanted to be an actor; he received a Fulbright Scholarship to study theater in London for two years, at the London Academy of Music and Dramatic Art.
-While there, he lived in a flat with Yoko Ono and John Lennon.
+Although his then-wife still thought he should become an English professor, Lerner still wanted to be an actor; he received a Fulbright Scholarship to study theater at the London Academy of Music and Dramatic Art for two years.
+While in London, he lived in a flat with Yoko Ono, before her marriage to John Lennon.
 In 1968, he appeared in Ono's short experimental film Smile, among other projects.
 "She made a movie comprised [sic] bare asses walking on a treadmill", he once said.
 "I’m in it and so is Paul McCartney.
 Plus I’m doing narration about censorship and all that crap."

+Upon returning to the United States, Lerner worked at several delicatessen shops in New York City, regularly getting fired and losing a portion of one index finger in a work accident.
 In 1968, Lerner returned to the San Francisco Bay Area and joined the American Conservatory Theater (A.C.T.).
+He taught at San Francisco State University for a year.
 At the age of 24 he appeared as "Hieronymous the Miser" in a KPFA radio production of Michel de Ghelderode's Breugelesque play, Red Magic.

 Lerner moved to Los Angeles in 1969, where he appeared in a production of Little Murders, a play by Jules Feiffer that was later adapted into a film by Alan Arkin.
 He also began making guest appearances in television shows such as The Brady Bunch, The Odd Couple, M*A*S*H, Banacek and The Rockford Files.
 In 1969, Lerner appeared on The Doris Day Show, season two episode nine entitled “Singles Only”.
 In 1974, he appeared in the teleplay The Missiles of October, playing Pierre Salinger.